josmar-crwdstffng/angular/aio/content/guide/style-precedence.md

 ## Precedence and bindings from different sources

 Specificity rules also apply to bindings even when they originate from different sources.
-An element can have bindings that originate from its own template, from host bindings on matched directives, and from host bindings on matched components.
+An element can have bindings that originate from the associated template, from host bindings on matched directives, and from host bindings on matched components.

 <code-example header="src/app/app.component.html" path="attribute-binding/src/app/app.component.html" region="source-specificity"></code-example>